TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 }
 ```

 The class is quite simple, but it contains the following key parts:

 - A business definition for the export
 - An export flow

-If you want to create a file per company instead of one file, you can easily modify it.
+For example, if you want to create a file per company instead of one file, you can easily modify it.
 The **External Integration** framework will handle all related processes.

 After we setup this class, we get the following file as a result:

 ![Simple onhand setup](SimpleOnhandXpp.png)